wp-plugins/constant-contact-api/readme.txt

 = 1.0.5 =
 This version fixes a major bug and all users should upgrade immediately.

+== Screenshots ==
+1. The administration screen is the landing page for all the functionality of the plugin.
+2. Form Designer - New to 2.0, this bad boy is a custom form designer built right into WordPress.
+3. An example of a form you can create with the custom form designer.
+4. View campaign details on the Campaigns screen

 == Frequently Asked Questions ==